arch-of-shadow/aps-mlir/docs/TRANSPILER/HIGH_LEVEL_C_TRANSPILER_GUIDE.md

 ## 1. Overview

 `cadl_frontend/transpile_to_c.py` converts CADL flows into pure C functions without any hardware plumbing.
-The generated C matches the semantics you would get after the `APSToStandard` pass: register reads become function inputs, register writes become return values, burst transfers disappear, and loops are rewritten into idiomatic C constructs when possible.
+The generated C now keeps track of register based addressing information so that instruction matching can reason about operand relationships: register reads that feed memory traffic become typed pointer parameters, scratchpad bursts fold into direct pointer arithmetic, and loops are still rewritten into idiomatic C constructs when possible.

 Use this tool whenever you need a Polygeist-friendly C view of CADL code, e.g. for instruction matching or behavioural comparisons with handwritten